goblinhack/c-plus-plus-examples/std_forward/README.md

     f(std::forward<Account>(a), std::forward<Account>(b));
 }
 ```
-I struggled to find a useful example of std::forward, but hit upon an example
+I struggled to find a useful non generic example of std::forward, but hit upon an
+example of a bank account that we pass along the cash to be deposited as an argument.

-of a bank account.
-If we have a const version of an account we should expect
+So if we have a const version of an account we should expect when we pass it to our
-when we pass it to our deposit template that the const function is called;
+deposit template<> that the const function is called; and this then throws an exception
-and this then throws an exception (the idea being this was a locked account!)
+(the idea being this was a locked account!)

+If we have a non const account then we should be able to modify the account.

+Here is the full example:
 ```C++
 #include <iostream>
 #include <string>